 ✅ easy media integration

-✅ fast updating of existing content
+✅ quick updates to existing content

 Manage training efficiently